Luton railway station: 1955 accident

 On 22 December 1955, two passenger trains collided at Luton station.
 One passenger was killed, and 23 injured.
 The first train, a local service from St Pancras to Leicester, had been given the "right away" from Luton and started to leave the station, but came to a halt when some late passengers attempted to board.
 As the train was clear of the Home signal, the signalman accepted the second train, an express from St Pancras to Derby.
 The signals were left at "Danger", so the Derby train should have stopped at the Home signal until the Leicester train had left the station.
 However, the driver of the Derby train failed to observe the Distant signal, and only made an emergency brake application when he saw the Home signal at danger, from a distance of approximately 400 yd.
 He was unable to stop the train in time, and it collided with the stationary Leicester train.
 The rear two coaches of the Leicester train telescoped into each other, causing the majority of casualties.
 The official enquiry held the driver of the Derby train responsible for the collision, but also noted that the lights from the nearby Vauxhall factory obscured the view of the Distant signal.
 The lighting was reorganised following the accident.

 1976 accident

 A passenger train being operated by a diesel multiple unit overran signals and collided with another diesel multiple unit at Luton South Signal Box.
 An express passenger train then collided with the wreckage, striking it with a glancing blow.

 Facilities

 The station participates in the Plusbus scheme where train and bus tickets can be bought together for a cheaper price.
 It is in the same area as and stations.

 FastTicket machines are used at this station.
 Thameslink has proposed closing the ticket office.

-Facilities at the station include two waiting rooms, a newsagent, cafe, telephones, an ATM, ticket barriers, toilets, and a car park with 669 spaces.
+Facilities at the station include two waiting rooms, a newsagent, a cash machine, ticket barriers, toilets, and a car park with 669 spaces.